LinuxSecurityModules/ContainerPapers/README.md

 ## Design on Secure Containers

+1. Drawbridge-Rethinking the library OS from the top down

-1. OSv-Optimizing the Operating System for Virtual Machines, which is a new OS designed to run single application
+2. OSv-Optimizing the Operating System for Virtual Machines, which is a new OS designed to run single application

-2. LightVM-My VM is Lighter (and Safer) than your Container
+3. LightVM-My VM is Lighter (and Safer) than your Container

-2. Graphene-SGX- A Practical Library OS for Unmodified Applications on SGX
+4. Graphene-SGX- A Practical Library OS for Unmodified Applications on SGX

-3. Directvisor-Virtualization for Bare-metal Cloud
+5. Directvisor-Virtualization for Bare-metal Cloud

-4. Firecracker- Lightweight Virtualization for Serverless Applications.pdf
+6. Firecracker- Lightweight Virtualization for Serverless Applications.pdf

-5. X-Containers-Breaking Down Barriers to Improve Performance and Isolation of Cloud-Native Containers
+7. X-Containers-Breaking Down Barriers to Improve Performance and Isolation of Cloud-Native Containers

 ## Compare Secure Containers